 The sensible tip: Obviously, this is a horrible idea (and these are toned down examples).
 Please don't use your friends like this.
 Yes, your writing should be informed by real experiences.
-But replying on the people around you to provide is is called emotional labour.
+But relying on the people around you to provide is called emotional labour.
 When writing outside of your experience, consult a wide range of resources.
 Pay attention to who wrote the resources.
 A Jamie Oliver recipe for chicken korma may not lend you the best cultural insight.
 Look of own voices, things written by the people who experience what you're trying to write.
 There are also several forums on social media that provide space for your questions to be answered.
 Remember, it isn't just about not offending.
 It is about believability.
 If you (someone who has ridden a horse before, for instance) write a scene where the character finds a wild horse and rides it immediately into battle, someone who breaks in and trains horses is going to be distracted from the narrative.
 "That's not how any of that works!", they'll exclaim.
 This would be easily avoided by careful research and perhaps having someone who knows more do an 'authenticity read' of your manuscript to highlight issues.
 The same rings true to the more sensitive and personal themes.

 Bonus Tip: Writing fantasy creatures